ko-lab/micropython-ledkrant/README.md

 upip.install('micropython-umqtt.robust')
 ```

+## Misc

 If the webrepl is not reacting to type input, comment out the call to `mqtt.run()` in `main.py`, then upload the file and restart the wemos.

-TO reload the modulae after making changes, without havin to restart the wemos, run:
+To reload the module after making changes, without having to restart the wemos, run:
 `import sys; del sys.modules['mqtt_listener']; del sys.modules['wsled']; import mqtt_listener; mqtt_listener.run()`